 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

+This Balsamic Vinaigrette recipe is perfect.
+You heard me correctly.
+Perfect.
+And I don’t use that word lightly.
 The recipe I’m sharing with you today is truly worthy of that descriptor.
 You don’t think I’d call something the “best” if I didn’t mean it, do you?

+I’ve tried numerous recipes for balsamic vinaigrette over the past few years and while they have been decent, they were not quite what I was searching for.
 Some homemade vinaigrettes would end up a little too oily, while others were too sweet for my tastes.
 This dressing has the perfect balance of tang and sweetness, vinegar, and oil.

 Best Ever Balsamic Vinaigrette beats anything you can buy at the store!